Meshugah/FullStack-Roadmap/README.md

 ### Learn a language
 - Okay i just got the shaft in an interview for not knowing js well enought.
 Qs?: What are promises, Event loop, What really is node.js.
-- I'll post links from the bookmarks
+- I'll post links from the bookmarks.

 ### Relational databases